2026 Northern Mariana Islands general election: Delegate to the US House of Representatives

 Republican Party president Joseph Lee Pan Guerrero has stated that reelecting Kimberly King-Hinds as Delegate remains the top priority for the party.
 On June 20th, 2025, Galvin S. Deleon Guerrero, the president of Northern Marianas College and nephew of former delegate Gregorio Sablan, announced his candidacy as an independent.

+Attorney General

+Edward Manibusan was reelected in 2022 with 55.17% of the vote against former judge Juan Tudela Lizama.
+Manibusan, who had been circulating petitions for his reelection, abruptly announced that he would not run for a fourth term.
+Officially, the position is a non-partisan position.